privateon/PrivateOn-VPN/README.md

 PrivateOn-VPN
 =============

-Activate and monitor VPN connections using our server country based selector widget. <BR>
+Geographically choose your VPN server and connect to it using the GUI. <BR>

-Converts web-published or user-supplied OpenVPN configuration files to <BR>
+The backend actively monitors the VPN connection via the virtual interface file and periodic HTTP-requests to your VPN-provider's API. <BR>

-NetworkManager system-connections and selector entries.
+The GUI's update function converts web-published or user-supplied OpenVPN configuration files to NetworkManager system-connections.